 Use a Storage Unit

 You’re probably already aware that buyers are most interested in uncluttered homes.
 Unfortunately, it’s not enough to shove all that clutter into your closets.
-Anyone who is checking out your home will look at the storage spaces, and overstuffed, disorganized closets are not a good look.
+Anyone checking out your home will look at the storage spaces, and overstuffed, disorganized closets are not a good look.

 Use a Stager